Revenue

 Monthly Recurring Revenue (MRR)

-MRR is the predictable monthly revenue that is earned from active subscriptions.
+MRR (Monthly Recurring Revenue) is the predictable monthly revenue that is earned from active subscriptions.
 MRR is one of the most crucial top-line metrics and is an essential consideration in SaaS sales forecasting.
 An important point to keep in mind is that MRR is not the same as 'recognized revenue'.
 Only after successful service delivery, you can 'recognize' the revenue for that month, as per GAAP rules.

 Nuances of SaaS Sales Forecasting